8 Top Examples of Testimonial Pages You Should Copy

 A testimonial is a written recommendation for your company, brand, products, or services that comes from a satisfied customer.
 Testimonials that are positive and come from a trustworthy source can play a major role in influencing customer attitudes towards your brand and making them more likely to purchase.
 Testimonials are a big part of social proof marketing, a set of techniques for marketing your business by demonstrating your impact and success in the marketplace.

-In this resource, we explain more about social proof marketing and highlight our 8 favorite examples of testimonial pages you should copy in 2020.
+In this resource, we explain more about social proof marketing and highlight our 8 favorite examples of testimonial pages you should copy.

 What is Social Proof Marketing?